-In the Intellectual Property Pack, we provide extensive training and personalized support.
+In the Intellectual Property Career Library, we provide extensive mentoring and personalized support.
 And our materials are specifically designed to help you showcase both your natural talents and your PhD expertise so you attract the attention of top companies.

-The Intellectual Property Pack Is A Private Group Of Practicing Intellectual Property Professionals And PhDs Like You
+The Intellectual Property Career Library Is A Group Of Practicing Intellectual Property Professionals And PhDs Like You

-The IPP’s hyper-focused training and private group support prepare you for the unknowns of interviewing for an Intellectual Property position.
+The career library is hyper-focused and the private group will support and prepare you for the unknowns of interviewing for an Intellectual Property position.

 In the private group, top patent agents currently working in industry are committed to providing a high-level of service within this intimate community.